What are microplastics, and what can we do about them?

 In 2014, it was estimated that the ocean had approximately 270,000 tonnes of plastic floating on the surface, and we don’t really know how much has settled out.
 However, somewhere between 5 million and 13 million tonnes is added annually from coastal cities—a shocking number.

-In a recent study on Lake Winnipeg, researchers at Lakehead University, the University of Manitoba, and IISD-ELA found densities of around 1 microplastic particle for every square metre of water, which was comparable to how much was found previously in Lake Erie.
+In a study on Lake Winnipeg, researchers at Lakehead University, the University of Manitoba, and IISD-ELA found densities of around 1 microplastic particle for every square metre of water, which was comparable to how much was found previously in Lake Erie.

 Why should we care?